Marocaroundtheclock is a non-profit UK-based charity. We initiate and

 never before had clean running water.
 It may also involve delivering donated medical and educational supplies to these communities.

-Project 2010 has been focusing on the town of Ndiaoudoune which lies just north of Saint Louis in
+Project 2010 focused on the town of Ndiaoudoune which lies just north of Saint Louis in

 north-west Senegal, by the border with Mauritania.
 It is approximately 4 hours drive from Dakar.